flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 The generated dynamic frameworks must be embedded into your app to be loaded at runtime.

 {{site.alert.important}}
-  Plugins may define themselves as static or dynamic.
+  Plugins may produce [static or dynamic frameworks][].
 Static frameworks should be linked on, but never embedded.
 If you embed a static framework into your application, your application is not publishable to the App Store and fails with a **Found an unexpected Mach-O header code** archive error.
 {{site.alert.end}}